FAQs

 Can coffee be too fresh?

 Although you can grind and brew roasted beans as soon as they’re cool, it’s generally best to let them rest for at least 24hrs.
 This allows the flavors to develop.
 The roasting process is a chemical change in the beans and they continue to evolve afterward.
 The optimal flavor window varies by coffee (another reason we sell 8oz at a time) but generally speaking, lighter coffees can have a longer development cycle than darker coffees.
 This is one of the variables over which you have full control when you only buy FRESH.
+We’ve developed a tasting diary you can use to track what peak freshness is for you.
+Download and print it here

 How should I grind my beans?